 Injured by someone’s gross negligence?
 Call us for help…

-If you or someone you know has been injured by someone else’s negligence we invite you to contact us for a free consultation.
+If you or someone you know has been injured by someone else’s negligence or willful misconduct, we invite you to contact us for a free consultation.

-Even if you signed a waiver of liability and assumption of the risk agreement, you may still be able to recover.
+Even if you signed a waiver of liability and assumption of the risk agreement, you may still be able to recover compensatory and punitive damages.

-We may also be able to help if you were injured as the result of negligence in Nevada.
+We may also be able to help if you were injured as a result of negligence in Nevada.

 - See CACI 451, Affırmative Defense—Contractual Assumption of Risk.

 - See Rosencrans v.
 Dover Images, Ltd. (2011) 192 Cal.App.4th 1072; Decker v.
 City of Imperial Beach (1989) 209 Cal.App.3d 349.
 Jimenez v.
 24 Hour Fitness USA, Inc, (2015) 237 Cal.App.4th 456.

 - Hass v.
 RhodyCo Productions (2018) 26 Cal.App.5th 11.

 - Eriksson v.
 Nunnink (2015) 233 Cal.App.4th 708.

 - Wright v.
 City of L.A., (1990) 219 Cal.
 App.
 3d 318.

 - Chavez v.
 24 Hour Fitness USA, Inc. (2015) 238 Cal.App.4th 632.